There are now 3 possible online modes for units:

 SLO 1,2,3,4,5; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the module 1 General Dental Practice II and Module 2 Scholarly Activities I - clinical assessment (Failed component)
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the module 1 General Dental Practice II and Module 2 Scholarly Activities I SLO 1, 2, 3, 4, 5 - clinical assessment SLO 1,2,3,4,5 and professional behaviour assessment components.

 - Unit Coordinator(s)